Actively Recruiting

 - Acute ischemic infarction or intraparenchymal hemorrhage confirmed by head CT or brain MRI within the past 30 days

-- Ability to provide consent in English or Spanish by participant or legally authorized representative
+- Ability to provide consent in English or Spanish, either by the patient or legally authorized representative

 You will not qualify if you...

-- Unable to provide informed consent in English or Spanish by participant or legal representative
+- Unable to obtain informed consent in English or Spanish from participant or legally authorized representative

 - Known pregnancy

-- Current use of mechanical ventilation, tracheostomy, or supplemental oxygen over 4 liters per minute
+- Current mechanical ventilation, tracheostomy, or supplemental oxygen use over 4 liters per minute

-- Use of positive airway pressure within 14 days before stroke
+- Use of positive airway pressure within 14 days prior to stroke

-- History of pneumothorax, bullous emphysema, or serious conditions limiting CPAP use
+- History of pneumothorax, bullous emphysema, or other serious conditions limiting CPAP use

 - Stroke caused by tumors, vascular malformations, or subarachnoid hemorrhage

-- Expected inpatient rehabilitation stay less than 5 nights
+- Anticipated inpatient rehabilitation length of stay less than 5 nights

-- Other health conditions limiting OSA testing or CPAP use as judged by study team
+- Co-morbid conditions limiting sleep apnea testing or CPAP use as judged by study team

-- Recent cranial or spinal surgery with possible cerebrospinal fluid leak or pneumocephalus within past 3 months
+- Recent cranial or spinal surgery with possible cerebrospinal fluid leak within past 3 months

-- Significant risk of aspiration that could cause harm from CPAP use as judged by the site principal investigator
+- Significant risk of aspiration making CPAP use unsafe as determined by site principal investigator

 AI-Screening